massline.info

 Kangleipak Communist Party

-'Kanglei' is a local name for the area officially known as the state of Manipur, in northeast India.
-The Kangleipak Communist Party is a small group which split off from the People's Revolutionary Party of Kangleipak (PREPAK) on April 14, 1980.
-It's leader is someone named Ibohanbi.
+‘Kanglei’ is a local name for the area officially known as the state of Manipur, in northeast India.
+The Kangleipak Communist Party is a small group which split off from the People’s Revolutionary Party of Kangleipak (PREPAK) on April 14, 1980.
+Its leader is someone named Ibohanbi.

 According to the "South Asian Terrorism Portal", a bourgeois web site: